FoamScience/OpenFOAM-Multi-Objective-Optimization/docs.md

 ## Saving and loading experiments

 There is also some support for saving experiments to JSON files.
-Reloading them is mainly targeted for post-processing of results, but can also be used for resuming (Although the scripts only save when the process is finished).
+Reloading them is mainly targeted for post-processing of results, but can also be used for resuming experiments.

 Here is a quick snippet to load an experiment of a parameter variation study and explore it's trial data:
 ```python